Need help? Join our Discord Glossary | Exam Info

 A healthy intermediate client looks like a hexagon with all six points roughly equal at Level 3.
 An unhealthy one is a star shape with peaks at Governance and Interoperability and valleys at Schema and Identity.

-You receive these scores from a fictional client:
+You receive these scores from Atlas Legal:

 • Schema Integrity: 2